Program in Music Theater

 Program of Study and Requirements

 This work might take the form of creating a music theater piece: composing the music and/or writing the lyrics and/or writing the book.
 It might be the direction of a production, the performance of a major role, or the design or dramaturgy of a production, under the supervision of faculty and professional staff, independently, or in conjunction with another campus-producing organization.
 This work might be an independent scholarly paper or another music theater-oriented project.
 Projects in the theater and music theater program season should fulfill the requirements of creative research—bringing new ideas and contexts to theater-making and taking intellectual and creative risks.

 Students may choose to do an independent performance studies project approved by and under the supervision of Program in Theater faculty.
-If the student's department permits, the student might choose to complete one part of the departmental independent work (senior thesis) on a topic approved by the Program in Music Theater faculty dealing with some facet of music theater in relation to that department's subject matter.
+If the student's department permits, they might complete their departmental senior thesis on a topic approved by the Program in Music Theater faculty.
 This independent work could take the form of a textual, cultural, or theoretical study; or it could be a combination of research and practical work supervised by the program faculty and the student's departmental adviser.

 DAN 321: Special Topics in Dance History: Choreographers on Broadway